bradford-hamilton/Ruby-On-Quails/guides/source/getting_started.md

-**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonrails.org.**
+**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonquails.org.**

-Getting Started with Rails
+Getting Started with Quails
 ==========================

-This guide covers getting up and running with Ruby on Rails.
+This guide covers getting up and running with Ruby on Quails.

 After reading this guide, you will know:

-* How to install Rails, create a new Rails application, and connect your application to a database.
+* How to install Quails, create a new Quails application, and connect your application to a database.
-* The general layout of a Rails application.
+* The general layout of a Quails application.
 * The basic principles of MVC (Model, View, Controller) and RESTful design.
-* How to quickly generate the starting pieces of a Rails application.
+* How to quickly generate the starting pieces of a Quails application.

 --------------------------------------------------------------------------------

 Guide Assumptions
 -----------------

-This guide is designed for beginners who want to get started with a Rails application from scratch.
-It does not assume that you have any prior experience with Rails.
+This guide is designed for beginners who want to get started with a Quails application from scratch.
+It does not assume that you have any prior experience with Quails.

-Rails is a web application framework running on the Ruby programming language.
+Quails is a web application framework running on the Ruby programming language.
-If you have no prior experience with Ruby, you will find a very steep learning curve diving straight into Rails.
+If you have no prior experience with Ruby, you will find a very steep learning curve diving straight into Quails.
 There are several curated lists of online resources for learning Ruby:

 * [Official Ruby Programming Language website](https://www.ruby-lang.org/en/documentation/)